misiektoja/lastfm_monitor/docs/configuration.md

 lastfm_monitor <lastfm_username> --config-file none
 ```

+The startup summary reports `Discovery disabled` when it is in effect.

 A path that does not exist is still an error.
 Only the literal `none` selects no file.

 **New in v2.3:** The configuration file includes options to enable/disable music service URLs (Last.fm, Spotify, Apple Music, YouTube Music, Amazon Music, Deezer, Tidal) and lyrics service URLs (Genius, AZLyrics, Tekstowo.pl, Musixmatch, Lyrics.com) in console and email outputs.